 Employment for People from Immigrant Communities is an active labour market programme which supports immigrants in Ireland to become financially independent and more socially integrated by entering employment or further education and training.
-Working with each client on their personal progression plan, the programme allows each participant to benefit from in-house pre-employment training and ‘on the ground’ actual business experience brought to the programmes by companies.
+Working with each client on their personal progression plan, the programme allows each participant to benefit from in-house pre-employment training and ‘on the ground’ actual business experience brought by companies.

 Immigrants arriving in Ireland face significant barriers to integrate within Irish society.
 Cultural differences, lack of recognition of qualifications and prior learning and the need for general orientation to the labour market are some of their key challenges.